CarolinaPB/mapping-var-calling/README.md

 ```
 (change the options between square brackets)

+### Check if the config.yaml in the snakemake directory has the file paths you want

 ## How to run

 Dry run (prints execution plan and commands that will be run)